Picture the scene.

-The Rosa Rabbit and Mr Bear prints are from Great Little Trading Co. and were for a post I wrote for their Make A Happy Home blog about a no-nails feature wall.
+The Rosa Rabbit and Mr Bear prints are from Great Little Trading Co.
 I wasn't actually intending to keep them up (they're stuck on with command strips) but my little one loved them so much that they've been there ever since the beginning of March and he's adamant that they're staying.
 They are super cute, though.
 Rosa Rabbit is one of my favourite ever GLTC designs.

 I've featured the Moebe pinch clip from Desenio in a few posts and it continues to be one of my go-to ways of displaying prints, photos and to do lists around the house.
 The clip is both stylish and versatile, and at £8.95, an absolute bargain.

 I feel incredibly privileged to be sharing this beautiful star shelf with you as it has only just gone in to production and the company, Little Grey Cells, doesn't formally launch until Monday (July 17).
 Focusing on children's furniture with simple but stylish designs and a retro feel, I'm so excited to see the full range in a few days time.

 The star shelf couldn't be more perfect for my four year old's room.
 It sits so well above his mountains, shining in the sky.
 The shelf is big enough for a radio, a small light, a plant or even a beside drink and the two hooks are perfect to keep dressing gowns and a satchel packed with treasures (shells, normally) within easy reach.

 Follow Little Grey Cells on Instagram for more updates as they launch.